sageserpent-open/NTestCaseBuilder/README.markdown

 11. Extend the functionality in #5 to allow splicing of an ordered sequence of operations into varying points within a larger sequence, while preserving the order of the spliced sub-sequence.
 This is motivated by the example shown in the repository - look for test 'ComplexExample' in project 'NTestCaseBuilder.Examples'.

-12. Produce an examples NuGet feed based on the examples in the NTestCaseBuilder repository. *** COMING SOON ***
+12. Produce an examples NuGet feed based on the examples in the NTestCaseBuilder repository. *** DONE ***

+13. Produce either an applicative functor or a monad to make test case building more declarative and concise.